 Cancellation policies are different with each rental.
 You will probably be offered trip insurance.
 Trip insurance, which commonly costs somewhere between 1% - 5% of your base rental home rate, provides vacationers with reimbursement of their vacation costs (and subsequent rental property costs) for any days missed as a consequence of personal medical related emergencies or storms, as well as hurricane evacuation expenses, such as a unexpected hotel stay or extra gas.

 When everything seems correct, it's finally time for you to sign a rental agreement.
 You'll probably be asked to submit a security deposit at time of reservation.

 Put the rental manager's contact information into your smartphone and wallet for convenient access to answers throughout your trip.

 Congrats!
 All that is left is making the most of your vacation!

 During your Stay

-- You may need instructions for a gas fireplace, Television or jacuzzi.
-Call your home manager.
+- You may need instructions for a gas fireplace, Television set or spa.
+Call your property manager.
 They are there to help.
-A phone call can save several hours of problems.
+A phone call can save hours of problems.

-- Be sure to protect the rental owner (and your stuff!) by keeping the vacation rental secured when you are away, exactly like you would at home.
+- Enjoy your stay!
+Make certain to protect the owner (and your things!) by keeping the property locked up while you are away, just like you would in your own home.

-- When your things are all out, perform a walk-through of the property to make certain no damage occurred in the course of your remain.
-We suggest walking through with the rental manager whenever possible (this isn't always the case)..
-If the property owner is not available, make sure to take photos of the property to record its condition.
+- Make a point to walk through the rental one last time and look for damage.
+We advise walking through with the rental manager whenever possible (often this isn't possible)..
+If the property owner is not available, ensure that you take photos of the property to record its condition.